grimme-lab/qc2-teaching/doc/apps-ex.rst

 1. Create separate directories for the formic acid dimer and monomer and set up geometry optimizations on the TPSS-D3/def2-TZVP level of theory.
 To do so, create structures using *e.g.* ``Avogadro`` and convert them to ``coord`` files.
-Prepare the calculations and start the optimizations the same way as in exercise 1.2.
-Keep in mind the ``-d3`` option for **DFT** geometry optimizations and energy calculations:
+Prepare the calculations in the same way as in exercise 1.2.
+You can use a similar ``control`` file and add the ``$disp3 -bj`` keyword for the D3 dispersion correction. **DFT** geometry optimizations are performed via:

    .. code-block:: none

-      cefine -bas def2-TZVP -func tpss -d3
-      jobex > jobex.out
+      jobex -ri > jobex.out

 2. Using the optimized geometries, calculate the dimerization energy (energy difference of one dimer and two monomers) with HF, TPSS-D3 and MP2 employing the cc-pVXZ (X = D, T, Q) basis sets and their augmented counterparts (aug-cc-pVXZ).
-Refer to the table of ``cefine`` options given in section :ref:`Short cefine reference`.
+Refer to the table of input options given in section :ref:`Keywords in control`.

 3. Tabulate your results and plot the total energies versus the cardinal number of the basis set for each method (*e.g.* with ``gnuplot``).